 For its fifth decade, on the weekend of Oct.
-7-10, 2021, the Mount Dora Bicycle Festival will serve as ground zero for pedal power.
-More than a thousand cyclists of varying skills are expected to take up the ride, and thousands more will join the celebration.
+13-15, 2023, the Mount Dora Bicycle Festival serves as ground zero for pedal power.
+Hundreds of cyclists of varying skills are expected to take up the ride, and thousands more will join the celebration.
 It is Florida’s oldest and largest bike festival.